Permitted Development Rights London 2026: Complete Guide

 What Are Permitted Development Rights?

 Permitted development rights allow you to make certain changes to your home without needing planning permission.
 This can save you 2-4 months and £500-2,000 in planning fees.
+Mayfair Studio handles architectural drawings and building regulations approval for permitted development projects from £1,295 fixed fee.
 However, London has specific restrictions that make it more complex than the rest of the UK.
 Full details about permitted development rights are available on the Planning Portal.

 | Extension Type | Detached | Semi/Terraced | Prior Approval |